 A paper on Indigenizing education in Canada, written in 2016 by Jo-ann Archibald Q’um Q’um Xiiem & Jan Hare from the University of British Columbia stated, “In 2014 the Government of Alberta released an Expression of Reconciliation for the Legacy of the Indian Residential School System document indicating all K-12 should learn about Aboriginal history and culture.”
 When this paper was published the strategies were not yet visible on the Government of Alberta website, proving no change had been made.

-This should help address what Lamoureux said is the toughest question students ask after taking the required courses: “Why didn’t we learn this sooner?”
+This could help address what Lamoureux said is the toughest question students ask after taking the required courses: “Why didn’t we learn this sooner?”

 “I think if most people had the same kind of experiences as me growing up there wouldn't be a need for Indigenizing universities today,” he said.